Providing specialist advice to event organisers

 SAG Event Notification Form

-Alternatively, you can submit this form by post to the this address:
+Alternatively, you can submit this form by post to:

 The event organiser is required to complete risk assessments and the identification of control measures that will maintain the safety of both organisers and attendees.
 For some events, substantial resources may be necessary to fulfill traffic regulations, fire safety, medical cover and the maintenance of public orders.